yashikajotwani12/Github_Externship_Fampay/README.md

 To make an API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.

+## About it :scroll:

+* choose any search query, for example: official, cricket, football and GET API http://localhost:8000/api/youtube/ will returns the stored video data in a paginated response sorted in descending order of published datetime.
+* Added support for supplying multiple API keys so that if quota is exhausted on one, it automatically uses the next available key.

+## Tech Stack :memo:
+ * Django
+ * Django Rest Framework
+ * YouTube data v3 API

 ### Screenshots :computer: